original to The Matt Gonzalez Reader, May 29, 2019

 The challenges of communal living, financial hardships, and slow dispersal of the group ultimately led to its undeclared end.
 Certainly Hanson’s death was a defining point in the group’s cessation.
 His legacy is hard to assess given the short period he was active, yet the best works that survive exemplify a level of craft and maturity far beyond his age.
 Hanson’s untimely death deprived us of what would have likely been a half century of art making.

-To understand how young Hanson was at the time of his death, consider that Terry St. John is still active today, 57 years after Hanson died.
-St. John has widely exhibited, yet didn’t really start to show until 1965 (at the Lucien Labaudt Gallery in San Francisco), five years after Hanson was included in the Spatsa Gallery show.
+To understand how young Hanson was at the time of his death, consider that Terry St. John was active until his death in early 2021, 58 years after Hanson died.
+St. John exhibited widely, yet didn’t really start to show until 1965 (at the Lucien Labaudt Gallery in San Francisco), five years after Hanson was included in the Spatsa Gallery show.

 Terry St. John painting in his Shasta Road studio in the Berkeley Hills, 1987, twenty-five years after Hanson’s death.

 Toward the end of his life, Hanson’s sister believes he knew his time was running out “He apparently knew on some level that his life was nearly over because he painted prodigiously toward the end.”
 In July of 1962, less than five months before his death, Hanson copied numerous anatomical drawings by the 16th century Flemish physician Andreas Vesalius who authored On the Fabric of the Human Body in 1543.
 St. John notes the macabre quality of some of these drawings “I find the copies of Vesalius work disturbing.
 Jaw, teeth, everything.
 Ominous.” [fn39]